Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

 First of all, you should understand that Order Book does not generate clear-cut signals like, for example, some indicators that draw arrows on the chart indicating Buy or Sell recommendations.

-In the Order Book case, the market analysis comes down to searching for existing or non-existing abnormal clusters among sellers and buyers.
+When it comes to the Order Book, the market analysis comes down to searching for existing or non-existing abnormal clusters among sellers and buyers.

 The basic algorithm for the market analysis using the Order Book is as follows:

 For Buy trades:

 - Clusters of sellers’ Stop Losses attract the price;

 - Dominant winning sellers pull the price up;

 - Clusters of Buy Limit orders act as support;